zond-platform/ground-control-station-ios/README.md

 * Center map with an offset if the menu is open
 * Draw copter trace on the map when executing a mission
 * Use callbacks instead of delegates for objects interaction
+* Fix zoom when locking on the moving object

 Controls:
 * ~~Move simulator button out of settings~~